 At this point the Federal Writers’ Project interviewer apparently asked Hattie Cole if she had ever voted:

 “Votin’, does I’se ever do dat?
 Oh, yous knows bettah den ask dis old nigger sich.
 Why, I’se never bother dis old head wid sich, dat am fo’ de men. . . .
 My fust husband goes to vote once, but dat am all.
 Jus’ once.
 Some cullud fo’ks coax him to vote, an’ ’twas at Hearne, Texas, he goes.
 He gits hit over de head wid a blackjack, an’ dat am all he wants wid sich truck.
 After some fellows wants him to vote ’gain, dey says ’tis de duty ob a good citizen to vote.
 Jack tells dem if dat am de case, he am one nigger dat don’t have good ’nough head to be a good citizen.

 “I’se lived dis long widout votin’, an’ I’se guess I’se can make it de rest ob de way, an’ ’tain’t a long way now.”

 And how was “de rest ob de way” for Hattie Cole, who lived where the sidewalk ends?
 What became of this woman who was born into slavery and lived into the lifetime of Martin Luther King Jr.?
-I could not find out.
-I did find that daughter Velma and son Albert (a World War I veteran) are buried in New Trinity Cemetery on NE 28th Street.
-Hattie Cole, too, may be buried there, but that cemetery has not been indexed and has many unmarked graves.
+Hattie Cole died on November 25, 1941 and is buried in New Trinity Cemetery on NE 28th Street.